FontoXML/fontoxpath/README.md

 * `precompileXPath(xpath: string) => Promise<string>`
   * A no-op on systems without indexedDB
 * `registerCustomXPathFunction(name: string, signature: string[], returnType: string, callback: function)`
-  * Can be used to register custom functions
+  * Can be used to register custom functions.
+They are registered globally.

 ## Features